Custom Resources Notes

 # you have to worry about this def whyrun_supported? true end include MyProviderHelperFunctions def a_helper end action :run do a_helper() # here you have to use new_resource.foo puts new_resource.foo end

-LWRPBase and we’ve had to manually create resources
+LWRPBase and we have had to manually create resources directly through

 THIS CODE IS WRONG:

-That used to be kinda-correct-code-with-awful-edge-cases back in Chef Client version 10.
-If you’re not using that version of Chef Client, please stop writing actions this way.
+That used to be kinda-correct-code-with-awful-edge-cases back in Chef Infra Client version 10.
+If you’re not using that version of Chef Infra Client, please stop writing actions this way.